min2ha/ukwa-site/content/target/69895/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: Those pressing for a second referendum have no idea of the damage it would do

 Argues that holding a second referendum on leaving the EU would lead to a total collapse of trust in the political class and a possible rise of extremist parties.